Speech-VINO/qsr-visualizer/README.md

 # Power BI App for Visualizing Dataset behaviour

 In this project, a power bi based visualization app is proposed to analyze the neighborhood of the dataset using Quality Spatial Relations (QSR).
-Two datasets have been used to be analysed under Monte Carlo Tree Search (MCTS) and other popular Machine Learning algorithms.
+Two datasets have been used to be analysed under Monte Carlo Tree Search (MCTS) and also other popular Machine Learning algorithms.
 MCTS uses a UCB (Upper Confidence Bound) based reward system that simulates within the state space of every dataset.

+## Datasets used

+From Speech project, [The RAVDESS dataset](https://www.kaggle.com/uwrfkaggler/ravdess-emotional-speech-audio) based on the paper [The Ryerson Audio-Visual Database of Emotional Speech and Song (RAVDESS)](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0196391) has been analysed using [speech_sigproc.py](./speech/audio/speech_sigproc.py)

 ## State Space Model